Royal Winnipeg Ballet: History

 It was founded in 1939 as the "Winnipeg Ballet Club" by Gweneth Lloyd and Betty Farrally (who also founded the ballet school The Canadian School of Ballet in British Columbia).
 The name was changed to the "Winnipeg Ballet" in 1941 and the company began touring Canada in 1945.
 In 1948, with the initiative of the Winnipeg Ballet, the Canadian Ballet Festival was formed.

 The Royal Winnipeg Ballet was granted its royal title in 1953, the first granted under the reign of Queen Elizabeth II.
 It completed its first American tour in 1954.
 In June that year the RWB's rented premises were devastated by fire; the company's entire stock of costumes, original music, choreographic scores and sets were destroyed.
 Conductor Eric Wild served as the company's music director from 1955 to 1962.

 The company solidified its reputation under the artistic directorship of Saskatchewan-born Arnold Spohr from 1958 to 1988.
 Spohr, who first joined the company as a dancer in 1945, during his tenure maintained a strong focus on developing Canadian talent, and, at the same time, he developed the RWB as an international touring company, and actively engaged with choreographers and dancers from around the world to expand the ballet.

+In 1974, famed Latvian dancer Mikhail Baryshnikov defected to Canada and joined the Royal Winnipeg Ballet, along with Gelsey Kirkland in fall of that year, desiring to begin his North American career outside the big city spotlight of New York.
+"It's not that we felt we could perform (in Winnipeg) without any risk," Baryshnikov said at the time.
+"There's risk whenever you perform.
+We had to start somewhere and we are happy that it was here."
+Baryshnikov and Kirkland danced the pas-de-deux from Don Quixote, drawing standing ovations from the Winnipeg audience.